-Normally, I desist from analysing signatures unless they are accompanied by handwriting samples.
+Usually, I refrain from analysing signatures unless they are accompanied by the writers’ handwriting samples.
 Yet, some people insist on signature analysis.
 I avoid it because if the signature is analysed in isolation, there are chances of me going wrong about the personality of the writer.
-It’s because handwriting shows how the person is, whereas signature reveals how he wants the world to see him.
-Hence, it is possible that signature analysis can mislead me.
-A signature can project a face that may not be true at all.

 For example, a woman may wear a pleasant smile all the time (reflected by signature), but whether she is really happy or not will be revealed by her handwriting, not signature.
 Hence, it is not fair to judge a book by its cover, but still the cover is crucial because it keeps the pages together.

 Good & bad signatures

 In this article, we will talk only about the covers i.e. signatures.
 There are many kinds — both good and bad.
 Unfortunately, I can’t discuss them all.
 Here, I will tell you about five kinds of signatures you must avoid.
 If you find yours similar to any of them, change it immediately.

 Before that, a few more words on signature analysis.
 Many of us chose our signatures when we were around 15 years of age.
 We liked a combination of strokes and decided that this is how our signatures should look like; this is how we should appear to the world.

 But would you disagree that as a teenager, our needs and responsibilities were different from what we have as an adult?
 We had fewer responsibilities and a certain attitude towards life and the world around us.
 As a grown-up person, one now has many more responsibilities and at times one needs a great deal of attitude adjustment to survive.